Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.1a New Beta Release

+-  Adding saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
+-  Fixed Kodi addon error message in the logs when Mark Watched feature is used.
+-  Updated log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.

 v2.0.0.0z New Beta Release

 -  Fixed issue where unexpected response from Mezzmo server could cause background sync process to abort.
 -  Decoupled Mark Watched Mezzmo and Kodi updates so that if a video isn't found in the Kodi database the Mezzmo database will still be updated.
--  Added logging to show number of records in Mezzmo database.
+-  Added logging to show number of records in the Mezzmo database during sync.
 -  Added feature to clear Mezzmo bookmark when Mezzmo Mark Unwatched is clicked on a video file.